 pinch salt

-cashew pieces
+Salted cashew pieces

-Butter a glass dish.
-Sprinkle with cashews.
-In a heavy pan, cook butter, sugar and salt on medium high stirring constantly.
-Bring to a boil and boil for about 12 minutes or until your candy thermometer reaches hard crack stage - don't give up.
-The mixture will turn a golden color.
+Butter a glass dish and sprinkle with cashews.
+In a heavy pan, melt butter, sugar and salt on medium high stirring constantly.
+Mixture will start to boil and turn amber-colored.
+Mixture will be foamy.
+Boil for about 12 minutes or until your candy thermometer reaches hard crack stage - don't give up.
 When it reaches about 302 degree F, pour evenly over cashews.
 This hardens immediately so pour it where you want it to go.
-Top with Hershey bars or I just sprinkled milk chocolate chips evenly over the top.
+Top with Hershey bars or I just sprinkle milk chocolate chips evenly over the top.
 Allow a minute or so to melt and spread with a knife.
 After chocolate has hardened, score with a knife and cut into squares or break apart.
+Enjoy this TO DIE FOR treat!
+Printable Version

 No comments: